isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 There are two potential problems with testing for `nullptr`:

-* it is not always obvious what to do what to do if we find `nullptr`
+* it is not always obvious what to do if we find `nullptr`
 * the test can be redundant and/or relatively expensive
 * it is not obvious if the test is to protect against a violation or part of the required logic.